Commonly known as the gopher plant, Euphorbia rigida (yew-FORB-ee-ah RIJ-id-ah) formerly known as Euphorbia biglandulosa is a perennial succulent.

 These plants are not particular about the type of soil.
-In fact, they do well in poor soil.
+In fact, they do well in poor soil out in full sun.

 Gopher plants are not picky about the pH level as well.

-The only soil condition required is that the soil should drain well.
+The only soil condition required is that the soil should be well drained.

 Grooming and Maintenance

 Under the right conditions, these plants are generally sturdy, require little pampering and are quite self-sufficient.

 How To Propagate Rigida Euphorbia Plants